Robotic surgery hospital Adyar

 Staying active in your later years isn’t about being perfect.
 It’s about staying strong in your own way.

-Whether it’s stretching in the morning, dancing with your grandkids, or going for a short walk with a friend — movement adds life to your years.
+Whether it’s stretching in the morning, dancing with your grandkids, or going for a short walk with a friend, exercises for seniors at home show how movement adds life to your years.
 It’s never too late to start.

 If you need guidance, a geriatric care team can help you design a plan tailored to your needs, lifestyle, and goals.